kukuu/raspberry-pie-digital/conveyor-belt-nodejs-JS/README.md

 ## Key Components

-- This solution simulates a conveyor belt with 3 worker pairs, where components (A/B) are randomly placed (⅓ chance each).
+- The solution simulates a conveyor belt with 3 worker pairs, where components (A/B) are randomly placed (⅓ chance each).

 - Workers pick components, assemble product C (takes 4 steps), and place it back.
 The system includes: